4 DAYS FROM $1,399

 Make the pilgrimage to St. David’s, the spiritual heart of Wales

 After a relaxing morning of sailing and breakfast, your ship arrives in Fishguard.
 Unforgettable Moment: You’ll then venture to St. David’s, the religious capital of Wales and smallest city in the country.
 There, you will enjoy a guided tour of the 12th-century Cathedral of St. David, which has been a pilgrimage destination for hundreds of years.
-Other highlights include the 14th-century Tower Gate, charming art galleries, pubs, and folks who flock here for St. David's position along the water forming part of Pembrokeshire Coast National Park.
-Cultural Connection: Welsh harpist performance.
+Other highlights include the 14th-century Tower Gate, charming art galleries, pubs, and folks who flock here for St. David's position along the water, forming part of Pembrokeshire Coast National Park.
+Cultural Connections: Before dinner, learn about Wales and its relationship with the British Empire through the centuries, during a fascinating lecture.
+After dinner, a lively Welsh harpist performance awaits.

 Fly home from London or stay a while longer with our optional post-trip extension